8 Stay-Healthy Tips for the Holiday Season

 8. Toast the new year with only one glass of bubbly.

-Celebrating is fun and it can be done right without overdoing it on the alcohol.
+Celebrating to stay-healthy is fun and it can be done right without overdoing it on the alcohol.
 Alcohol can interfere with your blood sugar by slowing the release of glucose into the bloodstream; it also contains quite a lot of calories – 89 calories per glass of white wine or champagne, 55 calories in a shot of vodka, and 170 calories in a pint of stout beer.
 It’s also very common to find yourself in a state that causes a lapse in judgment, causing you to gorge on unhealthy, late night snacks.
-One glass of bubbly to cheers with your friends is just enough to have a good time and celebrate without losing your way.
+One glass of bubbly to cheers with your friends is just enough to have a good time and celebrate without losing your way and stay-healthy.